AndreyPushkinA/postgres-clickhouse-addon/README.md

 # postgres-clickhouse-addon
-This repository contains test version of PostgreSQL to Clickhouse migration as Home Assistant addon.
+This repository contains PostgreSQL to Clickhouse migration as Home Assistant addon.